Wesley Church, Perth: History

-The first Methodists arrived in the Swan River Colony on 3 February 1830 aboard the Tranby, to found a small religious community at Tranby House, six kilometres (four miles) upstream along the Swan River from the newly established town of Perth (approximately on the site of the current suburb of Maylands).
+The first Methodists arrived in the Swan River Colony on 3 February 1830 aboard Tranby, to found a small religious community at Tranby House, six kilometres (four miles) upstream along the Swan River from the newly established town of Perth (approximately on the site of the current suburb of Maylands).
 The group was led by Joseph Hardey and John Wall Hardey, and included a surgeon, preacher, bricklayer, blacksmith, shoemaker, surveyor, hatter, midshipman and several farmers.

 The site for the church was purchased from James Inkpen (the first recorded Methodist to arrive in the colony, having arrived in December 1829) at a cost of £400.
 The new church was the third Methodist place of worship to be built in the forty years in which the denomination had been established in the colony.
 The original church was subsequently used as a caretaker's cottage; the second was used for Sunday School, then an armoury and then a store.
 George Shenton (another prominent Methodist, the first Mayor of Perth, and a Member of the Western Australian Legislative Council) had earlier suggested that the name of the church be Wesley Church, and promised £1,000 to establish the building fund, with Joseph Hardey contributing a further £500.

 Wesley Church was designed by Richard Roach Jewell, an architect, circuit steward, clerk of colonial works and church member.
 Jewell was responsible for the design of a number of other prominent Perth buildings, including the Cloisters (1858), the Pensioner Barracks (1863), and extensions and alterations to Government House (1864) and Perth Town Hall (1870).
 Jewell designed Wesley Church in the fashionable Gothic revival style, a style which he successfully adapted in his other buildings.
 Jewell's plan for Wesley Church, comprising the nave, chancel and bell tower with a tall and elegant spire, was accepted with one alteration - the relocation of the bell tower from the north-east side to the south-east side.